toomuchdesign/msw-inspector/README.md

 createMSWInspector({
-  mockSetup, // Any `msw` SetupServer or SetupWorker instance mockFactory, // Function returning a mocked function instance to be inspected in your tests requestMapper, // Optional mapper function to customize how requests are stored });
+  mockSetup, // Any `msw` SetupServer or SetupWorker instance mockFactory, // Function returning a mocked function instance to be inspected in your tests requestLogger, // Optional mapper function to customize how requests are stored });
 ```